Welcome Home Guide

 What to wear

-What to wear? i like to suggest comfy and flowey maxi dresses during the spring/summer, and maybe jeans and a cozy sweater during the winter for mom. i suggest starting with mom first then coordinating the babe and siblings/family. neutral colors is suggested, but if you desire color i suggest no more than 3 and stick to earthy/ muted tones (no neon).
+What to wear?
+I like to suggest comfy and flowey maxi dresses during the spring/summer, and maybe jeans and a cozy sweater during the winter for mom.
+Starting with mom first then coordinating the babe and siblings/family is super helpful.
+Neutral colors are suggested, but if you desire color I recommend no more than 3 and stick to earthy/ muted tones (no neon).

 Comments